STOP FORECLOSURE NOW!

 Chapter 7 Bankruptcy is the most common type of bankruptcy filed in the United States.
 It provides the fastest path to debt relief and doesn’t require a repayment plan.
 The person filing bankruptcy typically gets their fresh start in the form of a discharge order within 3 – 4 months of filing their petition.

-bankruptcy trustee reviews the filer’s assets and – assuming the person doesn’t own any non-exempt property – the case is closed.
+A bankruptcy trustee reviews the filer’s assets and – assuming the person doesn’t own any non-exempt property – the case is closed.

 Since Chapter 7 bankruptcy doesn’t involve a repayment plan, it can’t prevent the foreclosure from happening eventually.
 The lender can either file a motion for relief from the automatic stay, so they can move forward with the foreclosure proceeding or wait until the bankruptcy discharge is granted.